Academician: China

-Being an academician in China is a top honor and title granted only to the nation's top scientists and engineers.
+Being an academician in China is a top honour and title granted only to the nation's top scientists and engineers.
 Academicians are elected through either the Chinese Academy of Sciences and Chinese Academy of Engineering.

 United Kingdom

 The British honours "Fellow of the Royal Society" (FRS) or Fellow of the Academy of Social Sciences can be considered rough equivalents.
 Fellowship of the Academy of Social Sciences was known as the Award of Academician until July 2014.
 Fellows of the Royal Academy of Engineering in the UK are recognized as academicians and members include Nobel Prize winners and the nation's top engineers and scientists.
 Recently, Nobel Prize winner Frances Arnold was elected to the Royal Academy of Engineering.

 United States

-In the US, academicians are elected members of the National Academy of Sciences and National Academy of Engineering.
+In the United States of America, academicians are elected members of the National Academy of Sciences and National Academy of Engineering.
 Members include many Nobel Prize, Turing Awards, and Fields Medalists.